nnejifoundation/nnejifoundation.github.io/pages/about.md

 ---
 header_title: About
+header_intro: The Monica Chibuogu Nneji Foundation was established by Monica’s children to honor their mother.
+Monica dedicated her life to caring for others, in her long career as a registered nurse, as a champion for academic excellence, and advocate for people with special needs.
+We hope you will join us in continuing the great work Monica began in the community.

+layout: page
+permalink: /:basename/
+---
+## About Monica
-header_intro: Monica Chibuogu Nneji (nee Nwobodo) began her schooling at Immaculata Primary School in Onitsha, Nigeria where she stood out as an inquisitive, clever, and bright student.
+Monica Chibuogu Nneji (nee Nwobodo) began her schooling at Immaculata Primary School in Onitsha, Nigeria where she stood out as an inquisitive, clever, and bright student.
 Upon completing her primary and secondary education, following the Nigerian Civil War, she went on to Abia State University Teaching Hospital in Aba and became a Registered Nurse (RN) in 1979.
 She furthered her training and became a Registered Midwife at Iyi-Enu Mission Hospital School of Midwifery in Onitsha.
 After working diligently as a nurse and a midwife and witnessing firsthand how socio-economic challenges negatively impacted the health status of her community, Monica was driven to earn a Bachelor of Science in Community Health Planning and Administration and a Master of Public Administration (MPA) degree at University of Cincinnati and Xavier University, respectively, in Cincinnati, Ohio completing both between 1982 and 1984.

 Following her studies in the United States, she moved back to Nigeria to put her skills into action.
 She began working at the Nigerian Naval Hospital in Lagos, Nigeria as an RN and Midwife.
 She then became a Nurse Manager at St. Louis Medical Center, also in Lagos, where she focused on initiatives to improve maternal and infant welfare.